A week or so after Christmas, a heavy package arrived in the mail.

 They are stories about me.

-They also remind me of the beauty and glory I was made to magnify and create myself.
+They also help to remind me of the beauty and glory I was made to magnify and create myself.

 It occurs to me then, that our work is this: